johndoe31415/luksrku/README.md

 # luksrku
-luksrku is a tool that allows you to remotely unlock LUKS disks during bootup from within your initrd.
+luksrku is a tool that allows you to remotely unlock LUKS disks during boot up from within your initrd.
 The intention is to have full-disk-encryption with LUKS-rootfs running headlessly.
 You should be able to remotely unlock their LUKS cryptographic file systems when you know they have been (legitimately)